finbourne/lusid-sdk-java-preview/sdk/docs/InstrumentEventsApi.md

 <a name="queryTradeTickets"></a>
 # **queryTradeTickets**
-> ResourceListOfTradeTicket queryTradeTickets(limit, page, queryTradeTicketsRequest)
+> ResourceListOfPortfolioTradeTicket queryTradeTickets(limit, page, queryTradeTicketsRequest)

 [EXPERIMENTAL] QueryTradeTickets: Returns a list of trade tickets based on the holdings of the portfolios and date range specified in the query.